-Year C Easter in the Morning Luke 24 1 to 12
+Year C Easter in the Morning Luke 24 1 to 12 Let's Be Amazed

 "An idle tale."
 Jesus is risen back to life - it seemed to the disciples to be an idle tale and they did not believe the excited women who told them the news.